Miners, Seaman, and Offshore Oil Rig Workers Share Their Most Intense "I Need To Get Out Of Here" Moments On The Job

 Oilfield MWD/LWD Engineer here.

-he didn’t report it, got the floor and doghouse covered in blood… and didn’t do anything about it…. later pulled his gray finger out of his pocket to “show me something cool” because it had changed color……
+Saw a motor man chop a finger off on a mud bucket (these flaps that slap over the connection of pipe you're breaking to prevent everyone from being covered in mud).... he didn't report it, got the floor and doghouse covered in blood... and didn't do anything about it.... later pulled his gray finger out of his pocket to "show me something cool" because it had changed color......

 A few hours later, relief came......
 THE NEXT CREW HAD THEIR MOTOR MAN CHOP OF THE SAME EXACT FINGER ON HIS OWN SAME EXACT HAND ON THE SAME EXACT MUD BUCKET.
 It's like that wasn't part of his handover or anything....

-Neither reported it (they wanted their 1k yearly safety bonus too much)!
+Neither reported it (they wanted their 1k yearly safety bonus too much!)

 And in that moment.......
 I don't care, I'm out.